3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

 3.4.2: Paraphrasing Sources

-Paraphrasing or “indirect quotation” is putting source text in your own words and altering the sentence structure to avoid using the quotation marks required in direct quotation.
+Paraphrasing or “indirect quotation” is putting source text in your own words and altering the sentence structure to avoid using the quotation marks required for indirect quotation.
 Paraphrasing is the preferred way of using a source when the original wording isn’t important.
 This way, you can incorporate the source’s ideas so they’re stylistically consistent with the rest of your document and thus better tailored to the needs of your audience (presuming the original was tailored for a different audience with different needs).
 Also, paraphrasing a source into your own words proves your advanced understanding of the source text.

 A paraphrase must faithfully represent the source text by containing the same ideas as in the original in about the same length.
 As a matter of good writing, however, you should try to streamline your paraphrase so that it tallies fewer words than the source passage while still preserving the original meaning.
 An accurate paraphrase of the Lester (1976) passage block-quoted in the section above, for instance, can reduce a five-line passage to three lines without losing or distorting any of the original points: